trouverun/pokerenv/README.md

         self.rewards = []

     def get_action(self, observation):
-        # Only save the observation if it corresponds to an actual choice,
-        # not if the action to be taken is "don't care"
+        # If the hand is over, the environment is asking for dummy actions to distribute final rewards.
+        # This means that the action is a don't care, and will be ignored by the environment.
+        # This also means, that the observation does not correspond to any meaningful choice to be taken,
+        # and it should be ignored as well.
-        if not observation[indices.ACTION_DONT_CARE]:
+        if not observation[indices.HAND_IS_OVER]:
             self.observations.append(observation)
             valid_actions = np.argwhere(observation[indices.VALID_ACTIONS] == 1).flatten()
             valid_bet_low = observation[indices.VALID_BET_LOW]